kaorahi/lizgoban/README.md

   * board_type: One of "double_boards", "double_boards_raw", "double_boards_swap", "double_boards_raw_pv", "raw", "suggest", "variation", "winrate_only".
 See [View] menu for their appearances.

 (*1) In these items, you can use relative paths from the "working directory", that is the folder of `LizGoban*.exe` itself in the all-in-one package or `external/` otherwise.
 For example, you can simply write "leelaz" for `external/leelaz`.

+It is recommended to put all Leela Zero weights into one directory and all KataGo weights into another directory for using [Load network weights] menu conveniently.
+Delete obsolete "weight_dir" in your config.json if you wrote it.

 For quick experiments, you can also use